Wlz1112/ac18_fromSetIpMacBind/README.md

-Tenda AC18 V15.03.05.19 (6318) firmware has a buffer overflow vulnerability through the "fromSetSysTime" function.
+Tenda AC18 V15.03.05.19 (6318) firmware has a buffer overflow vulnerability through the "fromSetIpMacBind" function.

 Vulnerability description: